rails-lambda/lamby/README.md

   Lamby::SsmParameterStore.get!('/config/my_awesome_lambda/env/RAILS_MASTER_KEY')
 ```

 Finally, updated your `template.yaml` CloudFormation/SAM file by adding this to the `Properties` section of your `RailsFunction`.
-This addition allows your Lambda's runtime policy to be able to read configs from SSM Parameter store.
+This addition allows your Lambda's runtime policy to read configs from SSM Parameter store.

 ```yaml
 Policies: